GSA/digital.gov/_posts/2016-02-05-4-tips-for-analyzing-mobile-traffic-with-dap.md

 Click on “Add a filter” and then “Add a dimension.”

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/01/600-x-91-DAP-Analyzing-Mobile-Traffic-add-filter.jpg"
+{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2016/01/600-x-91-DAP-Analyzing-Mobile-Traffic-add-filter.jpg" %}
- button is outlined in red" %}

 The dimension can be a hostname, a page or a subdirectory.